Tchaikovsky's Wife: Release

-The film was presented at the 75th Cannes Film Festival's main competition on May 18, 2022 (Day 2).
-In the context of the ongoing Russian invasion of Ukraine, European Film Academy president Agnieszka Holland criticised the decision to screen a Russian film at the Cannes' main competition, noting that Kirill Serebrennikov "used [the film's festival press conference] to praise a Russian oligarch and compare the tragedy of Russian soldiers to Ukrainian defenders.
-I would not give him such a chance at this very moment", even though Serebrennikov openly condemns the war and for this all his productions in his home country were cancelled.
+The film was presented at the 75th Cannes Film Festival's main competition on 18 May 2022 (Day 2).
+It was the only Russian film selected to the festival.

+In the context of the ongoing Russian invasion of Ukraine, European Film Academy president Agnieszka Holland criticised the decision to screen a Russian film at the Cannes' main competition.
+She noted that Serebrennikov "used [the film's festival press conference] to praise a Russian oligarch and compare the tragedy of Russian soldiers to Ukrainian defenders.
+I would not give him such a chance at this very moment".

+But Serebrennikov openly condemned the war and argued for freedom for arts and culture.
+As a result, all his productions in his home country were cancelled, including his ballet about Rudolph Nureyev at the Bolshoi, first performed in 2017.

+This film was Serebrennikov's last Russian production.
+He has lived in exile in Germany ever since.

 Reception

 Film critic Zinaida Pronchenko negatively assessed the film: "One continuous ridiculous metaphor of the Russian world".
-On the contrary, Peter Bradshaw from The Guardian praised the film as far superior to Serebrennikov's previous Petrov's Flu, and described Alyona Mikhailova's performance as tremendous.
+In contrast, Peter Bradshaw from The Guardian praised the film as far superior to Serebrennikov's previous Petrov's Flu.
+He praised Alyona Mikhailova's performance as tremendous.

 Tchaikovsky's Wife has an approval rating of 85% on review aggregator website Rotten Tomatoes, based on 33 reviews, and an average rating of 6.6/10.
 The website's critical consensus states: "If at times opaquely and certainly prolongedly, Tchaikovski's Wife elegantly captures a heartbroken woman's obsession with her prominent spouse who struggled with his own censured sexuality".
 Metacritic assigned the film a weighted average score of 50 out of 100, based on 10 critics, indicating "mixed or average reviews".